- Ph.D., Applied Linguistics, University of Southern California

 Dana Ferris is Professor and Associate Director

-for Lower-Division Writing in the UWP.
-She oversees the UWP 1 course and lower-division writing courses for ESL students (UWP 21, 22, and 23) and for the Global Studies Program (special sections of UWP 18-19).
+for Second Language Writing in the UWP.
+She oversees lower-division writing courses for ESL students (UWP 21, 22, and 23) and for the Global Studies Program (special sections for international students of UWP 18-19).
 She teaches upper-division writing in the disciplines courses, pedagogy courses for writing instructors, and Ph.D. seminars on second language writing and response to student writing.
 Dana is also a participating faculty member in the Graduate Group in Education, the Graduate Group in Linguistics, and the Designated Emphasis in Writing, Rhetoric, and Composition Studies.

 Dana returned to UC Davis, her undergraduate alma mater, in 2008 after 18 years as Professor of English at California State University, Sacramento, where she directed the graduate MA TESOL Program and the ESL writing program.
 She has been living in Davis with her family since 1991.